Ryin

 Did he call Tony?

-He’d been staying in the guest room since Wednesday night, in town with his parents for Thanksgiving break.
+He’d been staying in one of her older brothers’ old rooms since Wednesday night, in town with his parents for Thanksgiving break.
 Ryin was used to his observant energy.
 He was one of the few people who could tell when something was wrong without her having to say a word.

 She’d barely eaten dinner.
 Barely said three words.

 And still, Stephen didn’t press.
-He just watched her, quietly, until they were clearing plates, and he asked, casually, “Want me to take you somewhere?
+He just watched her quietly until they were clearing plates, then asked casually, “Want me to take you somewhere?
 Get you out of here for a bit?”

 She didn’t hesitate.
 “Yeah.
 That’d be good.”